tanupatel25/SOEN417-Project/README.md

 2. What features influence the prediction more?
 (Feature importance for information gain, reduction entropy measurement)
 3. What is the proportion of the population vaccinated against H1N1 compared to seasonal flu?

-Notes from the project lab:

-   Broaden research questions 2 and 3
-    - What features influence the prediction more?
-(Feature importance for information gain, reduction entropy measurement)
-    - shapley values
-Encode categorical features
-    - scikit learn for feature importance

 ## Dataset Characteristics: